nkeikon/inlineviewer/README.md

 This mode works on terminals with **ANSI color support** and may not display correctly on others.
 For compatible terminals, `viewinline` renders images in a very coarse resolution.
 This feature is experimental.

+## License
+This project is released under the MIT License © 2025 Keiko Nomura If you find this tool useful, please consider supporting or acknowledging the author.